 As you work on optimizing images and videos, you must also consider deleting those who are no longer in need.
 Visuals matter because they are effective in catching people’s attention.
 However, too much of them can do more harm than good to your site.

-Besides, people want quality information that they can easily consume even while on-the-go.
+Besides, people want quality information that they can easily consume even while on the go.
 Flooding your pages with images may not serve in your best interest especially if you are trying to present a narrative or recount of something important.
 Use relevant and quality visuals, but be sure to eliminate those who don’t serve their purpose.

 Remove unnecessary META tags and META content

 Keywords and description tags are considered to be the most efficient tags that do well on search engine optimization.
-But over the years, they have been prone to abuse and have eventually lost its initial efficiency when it comes to promoting content.
+But over the years, they have been prone to abuse and have eventually lost their initial efficiency when it comes to promoting content.